 In suspension bridges, the cables supporting the deck are suspended vertically (called hangers) from the main cable.
 This main cable is anchored at both ends of the bridge since any load applied to the structure is transformed into a tension force.

-Constructing a suspension bridge requires less material, and longer spans can be achieved compared to other bridge types.
-It can also better withstand earthquakes than heavier and more rigid bridges.
+Constructing a suspension bridge requires less material, allowing for longer spans compared to other types of bridges.
+Additionally, suspension bridges demonstrate better resilience against earthquakes when compared to heavier and more rigid bridge designs.

 7. Cable-Stayed Bridge